TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-05-15-cool-features-of-swiss-knife.md

 ### 7. Create Editorconfig

-Do you prefer files with single type of spacing across whole project?
-Including json, yml, twig, blade etc.?
-Then editorconfig is a must have.
+Do you prefer files with a single type of spacing across the whole project?
+Including JSON, YML, TWIG, Blade, etc.?
+Then editorconfig is a must-have.

 Add it at once: